Reconstitute Peptides with BAC WaterStep-by-Step Visual Guide

 | MOTS-c | 2–4 weeks refrigerated |

-Always use bacteriostatic water (not sterile water) for multi-dose use.
-When in doubt, prepare smaller volumes more frequently rather than large volumes that sit for weeks.
-If you notice cloudiness, particles, or reduced efficacy, discard and start fresh.
+When in doubt, prepare smaller volumes more frequently rather than large batches that sit for weeks.

 How do I know if my peptide has gone bad?